coupergateway/couper-examples/backend-configuration/README.md

   }
 ```

-When you start Couper and send a request to the endpoint `/anything`, You will
+When you start Couper and send a request to the endpoint `/anything`, you will
 get a response from `https://httpbin.org/anything`:

 ```sh